14th Street Line (Washington, D.C.): Buses take over

-At the time of the proposals, route 52 and 54 would mainly operate up to 14th Street and Colorado and would only run to Takoma station during select times and Sundays (it would start at Takoma station however).
+At the time of the proposals, routes 52 and 54 would mainly operate up to 14th Street and Colorado and would only run to Takoma station during select times and Sundays (it would start at Takoma station however).
 Route 53 would operate between Monday and Saturday only its full route.

 On June 13, 2017, the DC Council and DC Mayor Muriel Bowser approved WMATA's FY2018 budget (a $1.2 million budget) which includes the new limited stop route and reconstructed service along 14th Street.
 Changes will be implemented as soon as December 2017.

-On December 17, 2017, route 52 was extended along 12th Street and Maine Avenue SW in order to serve the Wharf development to and from L'Enfant Plaza station with most service along D Street being discontinued.
+On December 17, 2017, route 52 was extended along 12th Street and Maine Avenue SW to serve the Wharf development to and from L'Enfant Plaza station with most service along D Street being discontinued.
 Routes 53 and 54 were combined into one route operating between Takoma station and Metro Center station (F & 12th streets NW) with the 53 designation and service to Federal Triangle being discontinued.

 A new route 59 limited-stop route was also introduced to operate alongside routes 52 and 54 between Takoma station and Federal Triangle which replaced the 54 portion between Metro Center and Federal Triangle and fully replaced route 53.
 Service began on January 8, 2018.

-In 2019 during WMATA's FY2021 year, WMATA proposed to replace route 54 and give route 59 daily service.
-Route 59 will operate every 8 minutes during peak hours and during the same span as route 54 during off peak hours and weekends.
-However, the route will become a local route between 14th and Colorado and Takoma station serving all stops in between the two points.
-This was due to the following reasons:
+In 2019, WMATA proposed to replace Route 54 with Route 59, which would run 54’s off-peak hours and weekend schedule, plus buses every eight minutes during peak hours.
+59 would be a local route between 14th and Colorado and Takoma station, serving all stops in between the two points.
+Officials said the changes would: